 We stayed for a while and had our ham and cheese sandwiches among crops of rocks by the spring.
 It can’t get any better than this, I thought.
 Until some German tourist ruined my self-satisfied reverie as she joined a growing number of other Europeans enjoying the spring as well.

 This particular woman made my blood boil.
-Not a care in the world, she went into the pool with a lit cigarette.
-Obviously she knew, being bloody German/European that even when there is no visible sign of No Smoking, one just consciously not smoke in a very public place.
+Not a care in the world she was.
+She went into the pool with a lit cigarette.
+Obviously she knew, being bloody German/European that even when there was no visible sign of No Smoking, one just consciously not smoke in a very public place.

 Peter had to tell me to calm down.

 I can see that my compatriots agreed with my no smoking policy but they were just too polite to complain especially to foreigners!

 At least I had my say as the other foreigners/tourists gave me sympathetic looks.